 MHS photographic collections.

 Many detainees sold personal possessions in order to purchase food to supplement the military-issue rations they were given.
-Some of the “mixed-blood” families owned land vouchers that had been granted them in treaties with the U.S. government.
+Some of the “mixed-blood” families owned land vouchers (called scrip) that had been granted them in treaties with the U.S. government.
 These vouchers granted each head-of-household up to 640 acres of any unsurveyed, non-federal land in exchange for giving up claim to land in Minnesota.
 Many sold these vouchers to local businessmen at deflated prices in order to have cash in hand to provide for their families while in the stockade.
 Businessmen, such as Franklin Steele, profited by purchasing these vouchers and later selling them to land developers for large profits.

 Sakpedan (Little Six), left, and